vaugenwake/laravel-package-template/README.md

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

-This package is inspired by the spatie [package skeleton](https://github.com/spatie/package-skeleton-laravel)
+This template is inspired by the spatie [package skeleton template](https://github.com/spatie/package-skeleton-laravel)

 ## Installation